vhartman/vhartman.github.io/_notes/2024-07-11-simd-and-parallel-things.md

 ---

 <p class="preface">
-    There was a paper a bit ago that presents a really fast motion planner, using amongst other things SIMD programming for collision checking of edges (which is usually the most time intensive step in motion planning for robots).
+    There was a paper some time ago that presents a really fast motion planner, using amongst other things SIMD programming for collision checking of edges (which is usually the most time intensive step in motion planning for robots).
     This got me more into SIMD programming, and hoarding a handful of links related to high-performing implementations of common robotics algorithms.
     This post is me closing a bunch of tabs and archiving their content here in case I'll need it again.
 </p>